galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 >    {% include snippets/import_via_link.md %}
 >    {% include snippets/import_from_data_library.md %}
 >
-> 3. Rename the datasets
+> 3. By default, galaxy will give as name the full path.
+Rename the datasets to keep only the file names.
-> 4. Check that the datatype is fasqsanger.gz
 >
->    {% include snippets/change_datatype.md datatype="datatypes" %}
+>    {% include snippets/rename_dataset.md %}
 >
-> 5. Add to each database a tag corresponding to ...
+> 4. Check that the datatype of the 2 fastq files is fasqsanger.gz
 >
->    {% include snippets/add_tag.md %}
+>    {% include snippets/change_datatype.md datatype="datatypes" %}
 >
+> > ### {% icon details %} FASTQ format
+> > If you are not familiar with FASTQ format, see the [Quality Control tutorial]({{ site.baseurl }}{% link topics/sequence-analysis/tutorials/quality-control/tutorial.md %})
+{: .details}
 {: .hands_on}

+***TODO***: Add the bed files links.

 ***TODO***: *Consider adding a detail box to expand the theory*

-> ### {% icon details %} More details about the theory
->
-> But to describe more details, it is possible to use the detail boxes which are expandable
->
-{: .details}

 ## Quality control

 The first step is to check the quality of the reads and the presence of the Nextera adapters.
+> ### {% icon details %} Presence of adapters
+> When we do ATAC-Seq, two transposase could cut the DNA about 40 bp apart.
+This can be smaller than the sequencing length so we expect to have Nextera adapters at the end these reads.
+{: .details}
 We can do this with FastQC.
 The FastQC web page Adapter Content section shows the presence of Nextera Transposase Sequence in the reads.
-We can remove the adapters with Cutadapt.
+We will remove the adapters with Cutadapt.

 > ### {% icon hands_on %} Hands-on: Task description
 >
-> 1. **FastQC** {% icon tool %} with the following parameters:
+> 1. **FastQC** {% icon tool %} with the default parameters:
->       - {% icon param-files %} *"Short read data from your current history"*: input datasets selected with **Multiple datasets**
+>       - *"Short read data from your current history"*: Choose here either only the `SRR891268_R1.fastq.gz` file with {% icon param-file %} or use {% icon param-files %} **Multiple datasets** to choose both `SRR891268_R1.fastq.gz` and `SRR891268_R2.fastq.gz`.
 >
 >    {% include snippets/select_multiple_datasets.md %}
 >
-> 2. Inspect the webpage output of **FastQC** {% icon tool %} for the `SRR891268_R1` sample
+> 2. Inspect the webpage output of **FastQC** {% icon tool %} for the `SRR891268_R1` sample.
+Check which are the adaptors found at the end of the reads.
 >
 >    > ### {% icon question %} Questions
 >    >